Pentagón Jr.: Impact Wrestling (2018–2019)

 Pentagón Jr. debuted with Impact Wrestling at an "Impact Wrestling vs Lucha Underground" co-promoted event at WrestleCon on April 6, 2018, winning a three-way match against Fénix and Impact World Champion Austin Aries.
 It was subsequently announced that he would face Fénix in a singles match at Redemption on April 22.
 However, following Alberto El Patron's dismissal from the promotion, Pentagón Jr. and Fénix were announced as his replacement in the main event, this time for the Impact World Championship.
 Pentagón Jr. pinned Aries to win the championship.
 Two nights later at Impact Wrestling's television tapings, Pentagón Jr. successfully defended the championship against Eli Drake, which aired on May 10.
 He also lost the championship to Aries at the tapings, which aired as part of the Under Pressure special episode on May 31.

-On June 3, Pentagón Jr. headlined an Impact Wrestling "One Night Only" special show titled after his catchphrase, Zero Fear, defeating Drake and Moose.
-He also entered a feud with Sami Callihan, culminating in a match at Slammiversary XVI on July 22.
-The stipulation for the match became a "mask vs. hair" match when Callihan attempted to remove Pentagón Jr.'s mask after attacking him with a baseball bat.
-At Slammiversary, Pentagón Jr defeated Callihan; per the stipulation, he proceeded to shave Callihan's hair.
+He also entered a feud with Sami Callihan after Callihan attempted to remove Pentagón Jr.'s mask after attacking him with a baseball bat.
+At Slammiversary XVI, Pentagón Jr defeated Callihan in a "mask vs. hair" match; per the stipulation, he proceeded to shave Callihan's hair.
 At Bound for Glory on October 14, Pentagón, Brian Cage and Fénix lost to Ohio Versus Everything (Dave Crist, Jake Crist and Callihan) in a oVe Rules match.

-On January 12, 2019, Pentagón and Fénix defeated the Latin American Xchange (LAX) during the TV tapings in Mexico to win the Impact World Tag Team Championship.
+On the February 8 episode of Impact, The Lucha Bros defeated The Latin American Xchange (Santana and Ortiz) for the Impact World Tag Team Championship.
 At Rebellion on April 28, they lost the titles back to LAX in a Full Metal Mayhem match.

+On the May 3 episode of Impact, Penta competed in a 3-way #1 contender's match for the World title but lost.
+Afterwards Penta left TNA.